aki237/pin/Readme.md

 pin a simple tunnel client and server which is configured to act as a VPN by default.
 It is tested and known to work in Linux (obviously), FreeBSD , DragonflyBSD, NetBSD and OpenBSD*

-It used to work on windows with the TUN/TAP driver.
-But again the routing system and the inconsistencies of windows seriously pissed me off, so killed its support.

 * *OpenBSD : might have to check again*

 ## Usage